-National Ride 2 School Day WA is just around the corner on Friday 21 March 2025!
-It’s the perfect occasion to encourage your children to get on their bikes and choose the healthiest and most fun way to travel to school.
+National Ride 2 School Day WA took place on Friday 21 March 2025 and celebrated and encouraged children to choose the healthiest and most fun way to travel to school- on bikes!

-Our Active Schools competition encourages schools to encourage more kids to take to their tredlies to get to school with a randomly selected school winning a Bike Fun Day (see below).
-Last year’s initiatives included bike buses, ride to school breakfasts, bike decoration prizes, bike checks, expanded car-free zones, manned crossings and more…
+Our Active Schools competition encouraged schools to encourage more kids to take to their tredlies to get to school with a randomly selected school winning a Bike Fun Day (see below).
+Initiatives included bike buses, ride to school breakfasts, bike decoration prizes, bike checks, expanded car-free zones, manned crossings and more…

-Participant schools are also eligible to win free weekly e-bike rentals from Sparque and one of four $250 Ride 2 School Day WA breakfast vouchers.
+Participant schools were also eligible to win free weekly e-bike rentals from Sparque and one of four $250 Ride 2 School Day WA breakfast vouchers.

 Riding to school not only benefits your children’s health and sense of independence, but also improves their concentration and academic performance.